lucysrausch/hoverboard-firmware-hack/README.md

  - improved motor efficiency.
 Thus, lower energy consumption
  - automatic phase advance / field weakening

- ### For more features check-out my [new firmware based on FOC motor control](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC)
+ ### This repository is not supported any more!
+See my new [firmware based on FOC motor control](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC) for latest updates.
+The new firmware still offers the posiblity to select Sinusoidal control.

 ![Schematic representation of the control methods](https://raw.githubusercontent.com/EmanuelFeru/hoverboard-firmware-hack/master/01_Matlab/02_Figures/control_methods.png)